ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 No need delete anything from database when deleted
 No need delete anything from wp_option when deactivate No need delete anything from wp_option when deleted
 `
-= Warning Notice =
-`
-All previous versions, on fact, before the last stable, are deprecated and no longer supported in this project!

-We always recommend upgrading to the latest version!
-`
-= Disclaimer =
-`
-Please noted that Special Gold Edition is dedicated to advanced users and was installed only on manual mode!
-`
 = Legend =
 `